NandunGodage/CashMate/README.md

     - Kotlin - API 21: Android 5.0 (Lolipop)

 ### 🏷️ How to Contribute to the project
-01. Copy he link of the repository
+01. Copy the link of the repository
 02. Open andriod studio
 03. Import CashMate repository
 04. Checkout to your branch